 Whether you’re selling, buying, or staying put, here are the current real estate trends you need to know.

-23 — The median number of days a property was listed on the market before going under contract in February — the lowest number in at least a decade.
-The number was 33 in February of 2020 and 24 in January of 2021.
+24 — The median number of days a property was listed on the market before going under contract in January, the lowest number in at least a decade.
+The number was 33 in January of 2020.

-98.8% — The percentage of list price that an MLS listing ultimately sold for in February, tied with January 202 for the highest percentage in at least a decade.
+98.8% — The percentage of list price that an MLS listing ultimately sold for in January, the highest percentage in at least a decade.

-3,994 — The number of homes for sale on MLS in February, by far the lowest in the past decade, and substantially lower than February of 2020 when there were 5,766.
-This number is roughly 200 lower than January of 2021, a sizable decrease in an already undersupplied market.
+4,188 — The number of homes for sale on MLS in January, by far the lowest in the past decade, and substantially lower than January of 2020 when there were 5,811.

-$5,036,007,417 — The total volume in dollars of transactions on the New Orleans MLS (GSREIN) in February.
-This is the highest number ever to be recorded, and the first time we’ve seen transactions over $5 billion in total.
+$4,973,927,105 — The total volume in dollars of transactions on the New Orleans MLS in January 2021.
+This is the highest number ever to be recorded.